 New Pedestrian Overpass serving the four corners of the International Drive and Sand Lake Road intersection.

-The local planning agency and the BCC hearings are anticipated to be conducted shortly after the second community meeting.
-At these hearings, the County staff will present the study’s final recommendations for consideration and approval by the County.
+The BCC hearing is anticipated to be conducted in the spring of 2025.
+At the hearing, the County staff will present the study's final recommendations for consideration and approval by the County.
 Each community meeting and hearing will be advertised at least two (2) weeks before each date through the study newsletter (mailings and emails), newspaper advertisements (Orlando Sentinel and El Sentinel), study website and County press releases.

 All e-mail sent to this address becomes part of Orange County public record.
 Comments received by our e-mail subsystem can be read by anyone who requests that privilege.
 In compliance with "Government in the Sunshine" laws, Orange County Government must make available, at request, any and all information not deemed a threat to the security of law enforcement agencies and personnel.